The Social, Emotional and Mental Health (SEMH) Service is part of the Specialist Education Service.

 What we do

 Children and young people with additional social, emotional and mental health needs may struggle to access or engage with learning.
-We work with schools to help them better understand the needs of pupils with additional SEMH needs and how they can be best supported.
+We work with mainstream schools to help them better understand the needs of pupils with additional SEMH needs and how they can be best supported.

 The SEMH needs of individual pupils may present in a variety of ways, including:

 - Being withdrawn or isolated, as well as displaying challenging or disruptive behaviour